 Will the proposed project generate population and/or employment increases in the Region?
+If yes, what would be the major infrastructure and facilities improvements needed to support the increase?

 Preliminary Report: July 8, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Cherokee Village Square #809 Final Report Due: August 8, 2005 REVIEW REPORT Comments Due By: July 22, 2005